kanthipm/kanthipm/README.md

 I’m a junior at **Duke University** studying **Computer Science**, with a **certificate in Innovation & Entrepreneurship** and a **minor in Education**.
 I’m passionate about building technology that tackles challenges in **education**, **sustainability**, and **healthcare**.

+💬 Ask me about: Painting, Skating, Climbing, Skydiving, Travelling

 Currently working on:
 📚 **Readly** – A personalized learning platform turning school curricula into interactive, game-based lessons.
 🩺 **MedPull** – An app that assists uninsured patients and reduces administrative challenges at community health centers through AI-powered translation and speech-to-text features.

-Interests:
-Painting, Skating, Climbing, Skydiving, Travelling

 **Interested in collaborating?
 Let’s connect:**
 <a href="mailto:youremail@example.com">